 Yet for such towering townhomes the utilities trend terribly tiny.
 Homebuilder Meritage Homes has earned the EPA’s Energy Star® Partner of the Year Award for energy-efficient homebuilding for seven years running.

-These three-to-four bedroom, three-and-a-half bath homes include an attached two-car garage, range from 1,858 to 2,181 square feet, and start in the low $400s.
+These three-to-four bedroom, three-and-a-half bath homes include an attached two-car garage, range from 1,858 to 2,181 square feet, and start in the high $400s.
 And they are available exclusively at Baseline.